 - Apricot Kernel (dry, aging, and normal skin)

-*Just a quick note: if any oils cause a massive breakout just try another oil!
+Just a quick note: if any oils cause a massive breakout just try another oil!
 A lot of green beauty is trial and error and finding out what works for YOUR SKIN.
-If you’re trying to go “natural” with your hair try, make sure to try out these natural ingredients that renew you hair, too.
+Also, always buy organic and or cold pressed.
+You don’t want to put crappy, mixed oils on your face.

-A few, yah.
+A few.
 As Crunchy Betty states in the above post:

-- It can be more time consuming.
+It can be time-consuming.
 This is very true.
 It takes a few minutes to thoroughly clean your skin but honestly it feels like a spa experience to me so I’ve never minded it.

-- It can be more expensive depending on what oils you use.
+It can also be more expensive depending on what oils you use.
 Oils can be costly, but I just like to look at it as an investment in my skin.
-However, it is still cheaper than having to pay more money to fix problems caused by your cleanser in the first place.
+Plus, it’s still cheaper than having to pay more money to fix problems caused by your cleanser in the first place.